PLNech/didyoumean/README.md

 # didYouMean

 didYouMean is Python module that you can use to correct spelling mistakes.
-It leverages Google's "Did You Mean" feature.
+It leverages Google Translate's "Did You Mean" feature, detecting the input language unless you specify one.

 ## Requirements
 - Python3